pingcap/docs-cn/pd-control.md

     >> config set split-merge-interval 24h  // Set the interval between `split` and `merge` to one day
     ```

+- `enable-one-way-merge` controls whether PD only allows a Region to merge with the next Region.
+When you set it to `false`, PD allows a Region to merge with the adjacent two Regions.

+    ```bash
+    >> config set enable-one-way-merge true  // Enables one-way merging.
+    ```

+- `enable-cross-table-merge` is used to enable the merging of cross-table Regions.
+When you set it to `false`, PD does not merge the Regions from different tables.
+This option only works when key type is "table".

+    ```bash
+    >> config set enable-cross-table-merge true  // Enable cross table merge.
+    ```

+- `key-type` specifies the key encoding type used for the cluster.
+The supported options are ["table", "raw", "txn"], and the default value is "table".
+    - If no TiDB instance exists in the cluster, `key-type` will be "raw" or "txn", and PD is allowed to merge Regions across tables regardless of the `enable-cross-table-merge` setting.
+    - If any TiDB instance exists in the cluster, `key-type` should be "table".
+Whether PD can merge Regions across tables is determined by `enable-cross-table-merge`.
+If `key-type` is "raw", placement rules do not work.

+    ```bash
+    >> config set key-type raw  // Enable cross table merge.
+    ```

 - `patrol-region-interval` controls the execution frequency that `replicaChecker` checks the health status of Regions.
 A shorter interval indicates a higher execution frequency.
 Generally, you do not need to adjust it.

     ```bash